hankchanocd/git-overview/README.md

 ## Requirements

-Make sure [`git-extras`](https://github.com/tj/git-extras/blob/master/Installation.md) and [`git-stats`](https://github.com/IonicaBizau/git-stats) are installed globally.
-Many `git overview`'s features rely on the statistics these two provide.
+Make sure [`git-extras`](https://github.com/tj/git-extras/blob/master/Installation.md), [`git-recent`](https://github.com/paulirish/git-recent), and [`git-stats`](https://github.com/IonicaBizau/git-stats) are installed globally.
+You don't have to install them all, since `git overview` is smart enough to forgo the uninstalled commands.
+But many `git overview`'s features rely on the statistics these three provide.

 ## Usage